Symbolic Landscapes

 Poo-tee-weet

 Or perhaps Russia will do nothing of the sort.
 Perhaps our desire for this change of direction is an illusion, like the soothing fantasy conjured by the exotic trilling in Keats’ “Ode to a Nightingale.”
-Perhaps all we’ll hear will be the tweeting of Donald Trump as he does his deal with Russia, and throws Ukraine under the bus (although we can hope this doesn’t happen).
+Perhaps all we’ll hear will be the tweeting of Donald Trump as he does a deal with Russia, and throws Ukraine under the bus.
 Perhaps some day, when Russia has crushed Ukraine like it crushed Chechnya, we’ll hear the same tweeting that ends Tolstoy’s last novel Hadji Murat (published posthumously in 1912).
 At the end of the novel, after Hadji Murat and his Chechens have been massacred (historically this occurred in 1852), the notes of the nightingale float indifferently above the slaughter:

 all the militia-men, like hunters over a slain animal, gathered over the bodies of Hadji Murat and his men [. …] The nightingales, who had fallen silent during the shooting, again started trilling, first one close by and then others further off.

-I imagine the nightingale’s poignant notes transcending time, like Tolstoy’s regret (he fought the Chechens half a century earlier).
-The notes float over the decades to the two wars against Chechnya which solidified Putin’s power.
+I imagine the nightingale’s poignant notes transcending time, like Tolstoy’s regret (he himself fought against the Chechens).
+The notes float over the decades to the two wars against Chechnya, wars which were instrumental in solidifying Putin’s power.

 Both images from Wikimedia Commons: Left: Drawing by 10 year old Polina Zherebtsova from her diary showing the battle of Grozny. Рисунок Жеребцовой Полины, 1995 год (автору 10 лет).
 Right: “Shows the destroyed city of Grozny right after the First Chechen War.”
 Source: http://www.kavkazcenter.com/russ/photo/destr_city_card/page1.shtml

 We pray that the present war will end, and that Ukrainians will be free to sit outside a café in Kiev or Kharkiv, listening to the birds singing in the trees.
-Yet I fear that all we’re going to hear will be sirens and what the WW I poet Wilfred Owen called “the monstrous anger of the guns.”
+Yet I fear that instead we’ll only hear sirens and what Wilfred Owen called “the monstrous anger of the guns.”

 And yet the bird-song haunts our imagination, like it haunted Vonnegut years after World War II.
 Vonnegut was a POW captured during the Battle of the Bulge and taken to the asylum city of Dresden.
 When the Allies decided to bomb Dresden (a decision Vonnegut questions throughout the novel), Vonnegut waits with other American POWs beneath a slaughter-house.
 They wait for the bombs of their own countrymen to stop dropping above them.
-Vonnegut fictionalizes his experience in Slaughterhouse-Five, which was written in 1969 — that is, while his countrymen were bombing jungles, villages and cities in Vietnam.
-His protagonist, Billy Pilgrim, ascends from the slaughterhouse and into the bombed silence of the city above.
+Vonnegut fictionalizes his experience in Slaughterhouse-Five, which was written in 1969 — that is, while his countrymen were dropping an obscene tonnage of bombs on jungles, villages, and cities in Vietnam.
+Vonnegut’s protagonist, Billy Pilgrim, ascends from the Dresden slaughterhouse into the bombed silence of the city above:

 Billy and the rest wandered out onto the shady street.
 The trees were leafing out.
 There was nothing going on out there, no traffic of any kind.
 There was only one vehicle, an abandoned wagon drawn by two horses.
 The wagon was green and coffin-shaped.